Skip to Main Content

 Mind Map or Free Association

-1. Write out your initial topic idea and place it in the center of your workspace.
+1. Place your initial idea in the center of your workspace.

-Free association is an exercise that doesn't need to be visual.
-You allow your thoughts to flow freely without interruption.
-You later review your thoughts and select what could be used in your research question.
+In free association, you allow your thoughts to flow freely without interruption.
+You later review your thoughts and select what is useful/interesting.

 • Speaking and listening.
 Use a recording device like your phone.
 Talk freely about your topic to yourself or to another person.
 Later, review your recording and create a research question out of your chat.

 • Writing and reading.
-Write on paper on electronically.
 Write freely without any revisions or editing.
 Later, review your text and create a research question.